 Keep an eye on the list – provider networks can change

 Insurance companies routinely review their networks – providers may be added or removed from the list.
-At HealthPartners, changes are made to make sure the network remains low-cost and high-quality.
-Before you schedule an appointment, check to see if your doctor is in your network to avoid surprise bills.
+At HealthPartners, changes are made to make sure the network remains low cost and high quality.
+Before you schedule an appointment, check to see if your doctor is in your network so you have a good sense of what to expect.